Sorted the paperwork? Practise the interview at Opaige

 You set the retail price

-In markets where clients pay $400–$700 for a service that costs you $164–$274 wholesale, every extra dollar is yours.
+In markets where clients pay $400–$700 for a service costing you $164–$274 wholesale, every pricing decision is yours.

 You own the client relationship